MyTooliT/ICOc/readme.md

 The repository contains everything necessary to connect to an STU via CAN and pull data from the attached STHs.

+#### Simplicity Studio

+For the tests that require a firmware flash, such as the [production tests](ProductionTests) you need to [install Simplicity Studio](https://www.silabs.com/products/development-tools/software/simplicity-studio).

 ## Program Execution

 MyToolIt Watch supports a program library, console access and a terminal that access the Watch program library.
 Thus, MyToolIt Watch may be embedded in another application or used standalone.